OndraSlama/AirHockey/README.md

 -   Left mouse button - control right striker

+-   Middle mouse button - puck will move to mouse position instantly

 -   Right mouse button - puck will follow mouse (debug, strategy analysis etc.)

 -   Mouse scroll - Change speed of the game

 ## Note:

 Both strikers should now exhibit more advanced playstyle.
-Styl need to implement some kind of puck position prediction (except trajectory blocking) and improve aiming.
+Prediction and aiming are now implemented.
+2 different strategies play againt each other.
+This should be almost final version of hardcoded strategies.
+Next step is to try teaching NN to play (NEAT, neuroevultion etc).